esudh/esudh.github.io/_pages/workshopsandlectures.md

 ## Lectures

 The ESU also represents the opportunity to listen to conferences on various topics of Digital Humanities.
-Representatives from Clarin Trainers' Network as well as from Humanistica have already confirmed their presence.